I’m a designer, educator, and architect, and I’ve been doing these things for a long time.

 “Richard has been a joy to work with.
 His sense of urgency is a breath of fresh air in this world of procrastination and excuses.
 However, his real value comes in his ability to sense what I’m envisioning and make it happen.
 A couple times now he sent me a first draft with no direction from me and then I told him what I was thinking and the next draft was better than I could have imagined and right in line with my vision.”

-Justin Obreicht, repeat commercial client
+Justin Obreicht, repeat restaurant and development client

 “What makes you a good teacher is that you not only tell us what to do and how to do it, but why it is important and why we should care.”